17 Great BBQ Cooking Tips - Barbecue Cooking - Grill Cooking on a Gas BBQ - How Do You Cook on a Gas BBQ Grill with Barbecue Cooking Gas Cylinder

 15. Marinades for Grilling

-For more intense or varied flavours, consider using meat marinades.
+For more intense or varied flavours, consider using meat marinades for BBQ cooking.

-You marinate the meat before you BBQ, as instructed by the marinade maker or recipe.
+You marinate the meat before you BBQ, as instructed by the marinade maker or cooking on a gas grill recipes.

 You can use large freezer bags for marinating.